Chelation therapy for autism: Published studies

 Anecdotal reports have described behavioral improvements in autistic children following chelation therapy; however, for an extended period, no scientific studies demonstrated its efficacy.
-Dr. Joyce Elizabeth Mauk, writing for the Association for Science in Autism Treatment, observed that several publications promoting chelation as a treatment for autism relied primarily on authors' opinions or personal experiences, often described as "pre-pilot" studies.
+Dr. Joyce Elizabeth Mauk, writing in 2009 for the Association for Science in Autism Treatment, observed that several publications promoting chelation as a treatment for autism relied primarily on authors' opinions or personal experiences, often described as "pre-pilot" studies.
 A 2007 preliminary study involving ten children noted the scarcity of published research on the effects of chelation therapy or environmental control in cases of autism and attention deficit disorder.

 In 2006, the U.S. National Institute of Mental Health (NIMH) proposed a clinical trial to assess the effectiveness of mercury chelation in autistic children, citing the frequent use of the oral chelating agent DMSA in this context.
 However, following the death of a child undergoing chelation in 2008 and criticism regarding the risks involved—especially given that none of the children had confirmed heavy metal poisoning—the NIMH canceled the trial before any participants were enrolled.

 In 2008, Fitzpatrick highlighted that a frequently cited study supporting the use of chelation therapy for autistic children exposed to heavy metals, published in 2003, was authored by Jeff Bradstreet, a Florida physician affiliated with the Defeat Autism Now!
 (DAN!) program of the Autism Research Institute (ARI), along with Mark Geier and his son.
 All three individuals were noted to have potential conflicts of interest regarding the subject.
 Mark Geier was barred from practicing medicine in the United States in 2011 due to misrepresentations of his medical qualifications, misleading claims related to autism, and the administration of unproven treatments, including those that resulted in the chemical castration of autistic children.
 In 2008, a two-part study was published in BMC Clinical Pharmacology by James B. Adams, Jeff Bradstreet, and others.
-The study concluded that DMSA treatment appeared to be reasonably safe for children with autism spectrum disorder (ASD) who exhibited elevated urinary excretion of toxic metals and might contribute to reducing certain autism symptoms.
+The study concluded that DMSA treatment appeared to be reasonably safe for autistic children who exhibited elevated urinary excretion of toxic metals and might contribute to reducing certain autism symptoms.